top of page

 When I realized I no longer wanted to continue a friendship, I either stayed or completely ghosted.
 Both these actions had no integrity and had hurtful consequences.
 I didn't know how else to handle them.
 So why did I do that?
 Why did I not walk away from these friendships?
 Well, in the past it was because I was scared.
 I was so terrified of what people would think or say and it was costing me my inner peace, my happiness and my physical health.
 I was not being a good person to these friends and to myself.

 I have had difficult, very uncomfortable, honest conversations with friends.
 Some, I failed at and some went very well.
 I had honest conversations with friends I judged and gossiped about.
 I took responsibility for my action and I apologized.
 I was so ashamed but I was not ok with gossiping about them behind their back and I wanted to do something about it.
-I even called up ex partners and cleaned up how I showed up in the past.
+I even called up ex-partners and cleaned up how I showed up in the past.
 I will never forget some of the responses.
-Most were very positive and ended in us having stronger bonds than ever!
-And some didn't go as well as.
+Most were very positive and ended in us having stronger bonds than ever.
+And some didn't go as well.
 Sometimes people aren't at a place to have such conversations and I had to learn to be ok with that.
-Sometimes people are still hurt from some of my actions and want time and space to heal, and I learnt to respect that too.
-Some judged me in return and that also I had to learn to be ok with.
-I built stronger friendships and I lost some.
-I also learnt to share my hurts with people without pointing the fingers at them.
-I learnt that by taking 100% responsibility for my reaction to what they said or did made it much easier to have a beautiful, powerful conversation.
-A conversation that allowed for growth rather than anger, resentment and shut down.
+Sometimes people are still hurt from my actions and want time and space to heal, and I learnt to respect that too.
+Some judged me in return and that I also had to learn to be ok with.

 At times, the conversations weren't needed.
 When I felt "hurt" or "upset", I took a step back and looked at what was going on for me.
 For example, this one Saturday morning, I received a message from a very close friend of mine saying the night before her and another one of my best friends went out and had the absolute best night in so long!
 My first reaction was "What? where was my invite?"
 I wanted to make them wrong immediately and either say something mean or shut down and cut them off for a few days.
 Then I said to myself "Wow! slow down.
 Where is this coming from?"
 I took time to be with my anger and realized I was sad that I wasn't there.
 I would have loved to be part of it.
-I realized I made it mean they didn't care about me and thats why they didn't call me, I wasn't important enough.
+I realized I made it mean they didn't care about me and that's why they didn't call me, I wasn't important enough.
 And I also realized, this was an old feeling that had nothing to do with the girls.
 I knew for sure they loved me and would have loved to have me.
 I had no idea why they didn't invite me out so then I chose to be honest with my friend and asking instead of making assumptions and taking it personally.
 I messaged saying I was sad they didn't invite me, I wish I was with them and I asked why I wasn't included.
 She acknowledged it was last minute, completely unplanned and would have loved to have me.
 And because I was honest with myself and with her.
 I got over it within seconds of expressing it.
 And I was super excited to hear all about their night!
-That, would have never happened in the past!
-I would have been stuck for God knows how long and probably holding it against them for a while!
+That, would have never happened in the past.
+I would have been stuck for God knows how long and probably holding it against them for a while.

-For the friendships I wanted to keep and grow, I learnt to open my heart first and welcome them in.
+For the friendships I wanted to keep and grow, I learnt to open my heart and welcome them in.
 For those I felt complete with, I learnt to either have a conversation, if I felt it was needed, or simply say no to the "hang out" requests and walk away with time.
 Now, it doesn't mean I didn't love them.
 In fact, it had nothing to do with love.
-It just meant that I was choosing to be honest and not pretend anymore.
-I was choosing to honour what was best and most aligned for me.
-I was choosing to love them and no longer have a relationship with them.

 I have so much gratitude for all the relationships that I have experienced as they taught me so much about myself and the parts of me that needed the most healing.
 Relationships are a gift and they remind me each day to continue being the best version of myself.